2024-25 Catalog

 Note: For information about graduate degrees in Computer Engineering, see the catalog entry for Computer Engineering.

 Graduate programs of study provide a balance between formal classroom instruction and research and are tailored to the individual student’s professional goals.
-The programs appeal to individuals with backgrounds in Computer or Information Science, in Computer Engineering, in Electrical Engineering, in Mathematics, or in the Physical Sciences.
-Research is an essential part of the graduate program.
+The programs appeal to individuals with backgrounds in Computer or Information Science, Computer Engineering, Electrical Engineering, Mathematics, or the Physical Sciences.
+Research is an essential part of the PhD program, and an option in the Masters programs.

 The Master of Science degree requires the completion of 30 credit hours of work and may include a three credit hour thesis.
 A program of study must be submitted in compliance with the graduate school regulations.
 An oral presentation of the thesis is required.

-The CSE department has a "Core" curriculum requirement for graduate students in each of the degree programs: CSE 406 Research Methods, CSE 411 Advanced Programming Techniques, and CSE 440 Advanced Algorithms.
-These core courses ensure that all students pursuing graduate studies in the department obtain fundamental skills necessary to conduct computer science research.
+The PhD program has a "Core" curriculum requirement for all students: CSE 406 Research Methods, CSE 411 Advanced Programming Techniques, and CSE 440 Advanced Algorithms.
+These core courses ensure that all students pursuing a PhD in the department obtain fundamental skills necessary to conduct computer science research.
 The three core courses must be completed during the first year.

 In addition to the three required core courses, Computer Science PhD students must also satisfy a "Breadth" requirement, which involves taking at least one (1) graduate course at the 400-level in at least three (3) of the following breadth areas: Artificial Intelligence and Data Science; Robotics and Computer Vision; Systems, Hardware and Networking; and/or Interdisciplinary Applications.
 Completing these breadth courses helps familiarize students with advanced topics in a range of different subdomains across computer science.
 This breadth will help students to collaborate with others who specialize in a different area than their own.